-Much has been made about “Political Islam” in academia, media and society but very little has been studied and written about “Islamic Political Thought.”
-We are honoured and privileged to have one of the world’s leading Muslim academic scholars of Islamic intellectual thought, Professor Ovamir Anjum (University of Toledo, USA) to deliver a one-day intensive course on this critical and relevant topic.
+Much noise has been made about “Political Islam” in the academy, media and society at large but very little has been studied and written about “Islamic Political Thought.”
+We are honoured and privileged to have one of the world’s leading Muslim academic scholars of Islamic intellectual thought, Professor Ovamir Anjum to deliver a one-day intensive course on this critical and relevant topic.

 In this one day course we will explore: